michael-wise/rails-calendar-flexy/README.md

 ```
 The `_day.html.erb` partial creates divs containing the css classes generated in `calendar.rb` and data attributes i.e. `data-date=14` to later be hooked into or displayed using css `content: attr(data-data)` (in `app/assets/stylesheets/mainCalendar.scss`).
 #### views/page/_sideBarDay.html.erb
 `_sideBarDay.html.erb` is a partial that is unconditionally rendered from `home.html.erb` and iterates over the `collection: @monthByDay`.
 It inserts a div designating the month name if the appropriate month name has not yet been predicated.
 The first case is trivial and happens for the first day of any month `(sideBarDay[0].strftime('%e').to_i == 1)`.
-The second case `(@countVar==nil)` titles the last several days of the last month, which almost always occur on a calendar page (that is, Sunday Nov 27th 2016 is shown for the month of December 2016).
+The second case `(@countVar==nil)` titles the last several days of the last month, which almost always occur on a calendar page (that is, Sunday Nov 27th 2016 needs to be titled November for the monthview of December 2016).
 ```Ruby
 <% content_for :sideBarDay do %>